Japanese encephalitis information for vets – pigs

 • Remove mosquito breeding sites like stagnant water around your property.

-A small number of people infected with JE virus may become seriously ill with encephalitis (inflammation of the brain).
-Other people may develop an illness with fevers, headaches and aches and pains.
+A small number of people infected with JE virus may become seriously ill with encephalitis.

 Vaccines for horses and pigs are used in some countries where the disease is endemic.
 No vaccines for animals are registered for use in Australia.
-The issues around vaccination of livestock are under consideration.
+A number of studies are underway.

 Download the Information for Veterinarians for pigs (PDF - 266.4 KB)